learn-co-curriculum/phase-2-syllabus-flex-60-week/README.md

   - ⭐️ Introduction to React Quiz
 - Components and Props (16)
   - ⭐️ Putting it All Together: Components and Props
-  - ⭐️ Components and Props Quiz
 - State and Events (16)
-  - ⭐️ State and Events Quiz
   - ⭐️ Putting it All Together: State and Events
 - Additional Practice: State and Events (2)